 AB 75 & SB 75 – Committee on Budget and Fiscal Review – Statewide Longitudinal Data System Budget Appropriation: SUPPORT

-AB 75 & SB 75- Committee on Budget and Fiscal Review – Committee on Budget and Fiscal Review- Funding for K-12 Computer Science; SUPPORT
+AB 75 & SB 75 – Committee on Budget and Fiscal Review – Funding for K-12 Computer Science: SUPPORT

 AB 56 – E.Garcia (District 56) California Clean Electricity Authority: OPPOSE

-This bill would not have benefited Californians because it would reduce or eliminate: (1) energy service providers’ ability to buy clean energy and (2) energy purchasing competition that customers highly value.
+This bill would not have benefited Californians because it would have reduced or eliminated: energy service providers’ ability to buy clean energy and energy purchasing competition that customers highly value.
 For these reasons, the Silicon Valley Leadership Group opposed AB 56.
 The bill was defeated for this legislative session, with the Leadership Group testifying in opposition at the Senate Committee where it failed.
 The concept continues to be discussed at the California Public Utilities Commission and we will engage there as well.